roydegeest/rakwireless-docs/docs/Product-Categories/WisBee/RAK4600-Breakout-Board/Datasheet/README.md

 ### Overview

-#### Board Overview

-The figure below shows the top view of the RAK4600 Breakout Module.
+The figure below shows the top view of the RAK4600 WisBee™ Breakout Module.

 <rk-img
   src="/assets/images/wisbee/rak4600-breakout-board/datasheet/board-overview/cwr7pftlffhyogeuzahz.jpg"
   width="40%"
-  caption="RAK4600 Breakout Board Illustration"
+  caption="RAK4600 WisBee™ Breakout Board Illustration" />
-/>

 ### Hardware

+Hardware specifications are categorized into five parts that covers the interfacing and functionalities of the pinouts.
+It also covers the standrard values of the board including standard freqiencies of the coard.mThese categories also include tabular data and diagrams of the RAK4600 Breakout Module.

 #### Interfaces